Updated: Jul 7

 At the moment I believe there are a number of barriers that are preventing a ‘green’ future being fully adopted.
 Above are some of the largest barriers that need to be solved for the sake of our future.
 I wanted to raise these points, so we can better understand them, begin to discuss them and to help us reach a solution.
 To me I believe the biggest barrier to most is the cost, even if you want to be the perfect ‘green’ individual it can be almost impossible making you bankrupt.
 However, I do believe it is slowly getting better and more affordable.
 I also believe if more of us keep pushing and keep trying to be ‘green’ it will become the new norm and easier for all.
 I would be interested to know what you think is preventing a greener future and what we can do about it?

 Technology has been integrated into our society over the last 20 years and is now a vital part of our life.
 It helps with everyday tasks, connects us with people around the world and has changed the way the world is run.
 It also allows information, stories, ideas and suggestions to be shared.
 For those reasons I love technology.
 On top of this, it can increase your productivity and ease of life, whilst being fun to use and a massive point of entertainment in the twenty-first century.
 However, technology and electrical products are often very poor at caring for the environment, which is something I hope they change and I am here to advocate for.
 I believe most people do not realise the impact they have on the world and this is more so in technology and getting the “latest” phone, laptop, camera or home tech.
-Therefore, for those that are considerate for our future but still wants to pick up some technology to help them connect with the world here are some key aspects to look for when making your next tech purchase:
+Therefore, for those that are considerate for our future but still wants to pick up some technology to help them connect with the world here are some key aspects to look for when making your next tech purchase and how to find eco-friendly technology:

 Transparency is key to a green and sustainable future.
 The first step to being green is understanding your impact and to do this you need to understand the product and the company.
 Before you look at a specific product, look at the company, are they clear with their goals, aims and impact as a whole?
 In regards to a product, can you find out what parts are in it and where they come from, were it is put together.
 Even right down to the source of the base materials?
 This will all help with understanding the full impact the item will have.
 Look out for open and honest companies that give as much information about the product as possible.
 Just be careful of greenwashing, as the company might highlight certain credentials to hide or overshadow others or altogether have unfounded claims.